AdventOfCode 2020 is over 🎄 Here is what I learned 🤓

 Before AoC, the things I already knew about Vim:

-✅ How to exit Vim ✌🏻 :q!, :q, :wq.
+✅ How to exit Vim ✌🏻 :q!

-✅ Simple navigation using h, j, k, l
+✅ Simple navigation using h

 ✅ Word navigation using w, b, W, B